Misterblue/opensim-docker/opensim-herbal3d/README.md

 - the default OpenSimDefault.ini and OpenSim.ini in place
 - all of the usual config-include files nulled out (empty)
 - a 'bin/config/os-config' file that defines the environment variable 'CONFIG_NAME'
-- the default 'CONFIG_NAME' of 'docker-standalone'
+- the default 'CONFIG_NAME' of 'standalone'
 - a set of scripts in 'bin/config' that initialized and configure

 `/usr/opensim/bootOpenSim.sh` calls `/usr/opensim/opensim/bin/config/setup.sh` to